Interview: Dulquer Salmaan: I Don't Think My Father Will Ever Act With Me In A Film

 Q. You said that you want all your films to be amazing.
 But what if they don't turn out to be as expected?
 How do you deal with that?

-A. If I know that my intentions were right and I tried my best, I make peace with it.
+A. If I know that my intentions were right, and I tried my best, I make peace with it.
 If I feel like I am doing a film for the wrong reasons maybe because I want to work with the director despite the mediocre script or I need the money, then I will be scared.
 So when the film comes out, I wouldn't know if it has substance and then if it fails, I will feel blamed.

-But if I am backing something which has substance and it fails, I am okay with it.
+But if I am backing something which has substance, and it fails, I am okay with it.
 You can never predict what an audience will like.
 You can't read them and make movies for them.
 You have to surprise them.

 'I Find It Hard To Say 'No' To A Film'